Baldrick

 Baldrick is the name of several fictional characters featured in the long-running BBC historic comedy television series Blackadder.
-Each one serves as Edmund Blackadder's servant and sidekick and acts as a foil to the lead character.
+Each one serves as Edmund Blackadder's servant and sidekick and acts as a foil and arguably the best friend of the lead character (even though Blackadder is often shown to barely tolerate Baldrick's presence).
 Each series of Blackadder is set in a different period in British history, and each Baldrick character (as with the character of Edmund) is a descendant of the Baldrick from the preceding series.
 Just as Blackadder exists in many incarnations throughout the ages, so does Baldrick; whenever there is a Blackadder there is a Baldrick serving him.
-They are all portrayed by Sir Tony Robinson (although in the unaired pilot episode he was played by Philip Fox).
+They are all portrayed by Sir Tony Robinson (although in the pilot episode, unaired until 2023, he was played by Philip Fox).

 The relationship between Edmund and Baldrick evolves significantly; in the first series of the show, Baldrick is more intelligent than Blackadder, but this dynamic is reversed in subsequent series, with Baldrick's intelligence decreasing as the show continued.
 He is the only character other than Edmund Blackadder to appear in every episode of the programme.

 'Baldrick' is a rare personal and family name.
-It is Germanic in origin, and has been present in Britain all the way back to the Norman Conquest of 1066.
+It is Germanic in origin, and has been present in Britain back to the Norman Conquest of 1066.

 Character

-The character of Baldrick has become popularly associated with the comedic catch phrase "I have a cunning plan".
+The character of Baldrick has become popularly associated with the comedic catch phrase "I have a cunning plan."
 The "cunning plans" in question are dreamed up by Baldrick as a solution to a particular problem or crisis and are usually ridiculed scathingly by Blackadder for their implausibility, but Blackadder frequently resorts to using these plans when the situation becomes desperate.

 Although Baldrick's main goal is mostly very hidden, with a clever eye it is seen that he makes several attempts throughout history to raise his social standing, similar to Blackadder although the latter had much more success.